 It’s a good idea to keep a copy of your marriage certificate and/or family book handy when traveling.
 A translation can be helpful as well!
 You never know when you might need to prove your relationship.

 Visa Waiver Program Eligibility

 The Visa Waiver Program (VWP) is an agreement between the United States of America and certain countries, allowing for visa-free travel.
 The stays, for business or tourism, must be for less than 90 days.

 If you have traveled to Europe for a short stay as an American tourist, you have probably taken advantage of this visa-free regime.
 American citizens can go to France for up to 90 days out of a 180-day rolling period without a need for a visa.
-There is currently no extra step involved although there are plans in the works for ETIAS (European Travel Information and Authorization System) which is supposed to go into effect in 2022.
+There is currently no extra step involved although there are plans in the works for ETIAS (European Travel Information and Authorization System) which is supposed to go into effect sometimes in 2024.